Why It Works

 Turkish pepper paste (biber salçasi) is made by roasting, puréeing, and dehydrating (traditionally via sun-drying) sweet or hot Turkish peppers.
 You can find both sweet and hot pepper pastes at Turkish markets or online.
 Korean gochujang, or even sriracha, can also be substituted for Turkish pepper paste.
 (If using sriracha, you may have to use less tomato pulp in the tonnato to keep it from becoming too runny.)

-This recipe makes about 1 1/2 cups of tonnato, which will leave you with extra sauce if you're serving 4 people.
+This recipe makes about 1 1/2 cups of tonnato, which will leave you with extra sauce if you're serving four people.

 Make-Ahead and Storage

 The salad is best enjoyed immediately.
-The tonnato can be made ahead and refrigerated in an airtight container for up to 3 days.
+The tonnato can be made ahead and refrigerated in an airtight container for up to three days.